-\paragraph*{How to update particle positions.} The most convenient way to implement WVT is to use the entire structure of your existing SPH code with as few changes as possible to the code.
-We suggest to modify the existing SPH loop to calculate the sum in equation (\ref{e.wvtdisplacement}) and then multiply this pseudo ``velocity'' by the ``individual time steps'' $\mu h_i$ to get the particle updates.
+The most convenient way to implement WVT is to use the entire structure of your existing SPH code with as few changes as possible.
+We suggest modifying the existing SPH loop to calculate the sum in Equation (\ref{e.wvtdisplacement}) and then multiply this pseudo ``velocity'' by the ``individual time steps'' $\mu h_i$ to update particle positions.
 If the distribution does not appear to converge, we suggest decreasing the value of $\mu$ with each iteration.